Machine learning with neural networks: Chain rule and error backpropagation

-The backpropagation rules \eqnref{C6S2SynapticWeightsOutput}, \eqnref{C6S2SSynapticWeightsHidden}, and \eqnref{C6S2BackpropThreshold} contain sums over patterns.
-This corresponds to feeding all patterns at the same time to compute the increments of weights and thresholds ({\em batch training}) .
-Alternatively one may choose a single pattern, update the weights by backpropagation, and then continue to iterate these training steps many times.
-This is called {\em sequential training} .
-One {\em iteration} corresponds to feeding a single pattern, $p$ iterations are called one {\em epoch} (in batch training, one iteration corresponds to one epoch).
-If one chooses the patterns randomly, then sequential training results in {\em stochastic gradient descent} .
-Since the sum over pattern is absent, the steps do not necessarily point downhill, their directions fluctuate.
-This yields a {\em stochastic path} through weight and threshold space, less prone to getting stuck in local minima (Chapters \ref{sec:shn} and \ref{chap:dl}).
+The backpropagation rules \eqnref{C6S2GeneralRule} and (\ref{eq:update_th}) contain sums over patterns.
+This corresponds to feeding all patterns at the same time to compute the increments of weights and thresholds ({\em batch} training ).
+Alternatively one may choose a single pattern, update the weights by backpropagation, and then continue to iterate these training steps many times ({\em sequential} training ).
+One iteration corresponds to feeding a single pattern, $p$ iterations are called one {\em epoch} (in batch training , one iteration corresponds to one epoch).
+If one chooses the patterns randomly, then sequential training results in {\em stochastic gradient descent} :

-The stochastic gradient-descent algorithm is summarised in Section \secref{C6S2BPAlgo}.
-It applies to networks with {\em feed-forward} layout, where neurons in a given layer take input only from the neurons in the layer immediately to the left.